Zum Inhalt springen

 Trade Republic is investing tens of millions to rebuild its customer support

 Trade Republic is deploying over 1,000 trained employees to replace the automated chatbots that previously handled its customer service.
-The Berlin-based fintech has spent a double-digit million euro amount over the last six months to overhaul a support system that failed to keep pace with the company’s explosive growth.
-Trade Republic is investing tens of … Weiterlesen …
+The Berlin-based fintech has spent a double-digit million euro amount over the last six months to overhaul a support system that …

 Friedrich Merz coordinates Sudan aid as Germany cuts humanitarian budget